-Mr Warren Hicks

-Manager Sydney Catchments

-Sydney Region

-(by Delegation)
+Mr Neale Philip Principal Officer Sydney Catchments Sydney Catchments (by Delegation)

-INFORMATION ABOUT THIS NOTICE:
+INFORMATION ABOUT THIS NOTICE

-• Section 287 of the Act enables appeals to be made in connection with decisions about a licence application within 21 days after notice of the decision is given to the applicant.
+- Section 287 of the Act enables appeals to be made in connection with decisions about a licence application within 21 days after notice of the decision is given to the applicant. - Details provided in this notice will be available on the EPA's Public Register in accordance with section 308 of the Protection of the Environment Operations Act 1997.